PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 14:38:09
+Last updated: 2024-04-08 14:38:42
-Random Quote: You need to figure out what the fuck you want. - Nicky Nichols
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby